microsoft/botbuilder-js/libraries/botbuilder-dialogs/README.md

 After adding the module to your application, modify your app's code to import the multi-turn dialog management capabilities.
 Near your other `import` and `require` statements, add:

 ```
-// Import all capabities in the module.
+// Import some of the capabities from the module.
-import * from "botbuilder-dialogs";
+const { DialogSet, WaterfallDialog } = require("botbuilder-dialogs");
 ```

 Then, create one or more `DialogSet` objects to manage the dialogs used in your bot.